Section 5.1 Applicability

 Human resource policies shall apply to all county employees except:

-- B. Members of boards, commissions and task forces who are not otherwise employees.
+- Members of boards, commissions and task forces who are not otherwise employees.

 Section 5.5 Elected official salaries and compensation

-- 1. The salary of council members initially shall be fifty-three thousand dollars ($53,000), and shall be adjusted based on percentage changes established for state legislators by the Washington State Salary Commission.
+The salary of council members initially shall be fifty-three thousand dollars ($53,000), and shall be adjusted based on percentage changes established for state legislators by the Washington State Salary Commission and shall be effective on the effective date determined by the commission for legislative salary adjustments.

-- 1. The salary of the sheriff is one hundred six thousand two hundred twenty-four dollars ($106,224) in 2014, and shall be adjusted based on percentage changes established for state legislators by the Washington State Salary Commission.
+- The salary of the sheriff is one hundred six thousand two hundred twenty-four dollars ($106,224) in 2014, and shall be adjusted based on percentage changes established by the Washington State Salary Commission for state legislators on the effective date determined by that commission for legislative salary adjustments.

-- 2. The salary of the assessor, auditor, county clerk and treasurer is one hundred thousand nine hundred twenty dollars ($100,920) in 2014, and shall be adjusted biennially based on percentage changes established for state legislators by the Washington State Salary Commission.
+- The salary of the assessor, auditor, county clerk and treasurer is one hundred thousand nine hundred twenty dollars ($100,920) in 2014, and shall be adjusted based on percentage changes established by the Washington State Salary Commission for state legislators on the effective date determined by the commission for legislative salary adjustments.

 Section 5.6 Employment and status as elected official